mrbenbot/wimblepong/README.md

 ## Testing

-- should announce tie break as an event
-- full screen button should not show in full screen mode
-- should be able to choose input for each player
 - clean up computer player serve jaggedness
   - pause before serving
+- full screen button should not show in full screen mode
 - scoreboard previous sets are a bit squished
 - win streak should have the player name / color
 - input player names